iridescent-dev/pico-toc-plugin/README.md

 ## License
-InAppPurchaseLib is open-sourced library licensed under the MIT License.
+Pico Table Of Contents Plugin is open-source licensed under the MIT License.
 See [LICENSE](LICENSE) for details.